nas5w/typeofnan-javascript-quizzes/README.md

 ### 1. Clone the repo

-:horse_racing: Run this command to clone the repo
+:horse_racing: Run this command to clone the repo:

 `git clone https://github.com/nas5w/typeofnan-javascript-quizzes`